-It’s worth noting that the V11 is effective when using either floorhead on hard floors.
+It’s worth noting that we think the V11 is effective when using either floorhead on hard floors.
 The High Torque head is a great all-rounder, and the most convenient option when cleaning multiple types of floors, but we prefer the Soft Roller cleaner head for giving hard floors a thorough clean.

 Combining the V11’s strong suction power, handheld design and mini motorised tool makes it a convenient choice for stair cleaning.
 It’s a bit heavier than the previous V10, but this shouldn’t be an issue for most people when cleaning a standard staircase.

 While the mini tool cleans closely to the edges, you may need to follow up with the crevice tool to get right into the corners.

 Both the mini motorised tool and the High Torque floorhead make quick work of pet hair, particularly on carpets.
 Hair is something that many cordless vacuums struggle with, but the V11 is fantastic at removing both long and short hairs.

 The mini motorised tool is also great for removing hair from sofas.
-If you have pets, then the V11 is an excellent vacuum cleaner.
+If you have pets, then we think the V11 is an excellent vacuum cleaner.

 Price, Deals & Value for Money

 We’ve covered a lot of positive features in this Dyson V11 Absolute review, but there is a big drawback: the price tag.
 It’s one of the priciest vacuum cleaners on the market, costing hundreds more than many other top-end cleaners.
 There’s the option of buying the cheaper Dyson V11 Animal or V11 Torque Drive, but these models either miss out on the High Torque floorhead or Soft Roller, which reduces the versatility of the vac.